sberl/supersid/docs/SuperSIDonRaspi.md

-# SuperSID on Raspberry Pi with Raspberry OS
+# SuperSID on Raspberry Pi with Rapberry OS

 This has been tested on